UW-GAC/primed-file-checks/README.md

 --- | ---
 validation_report | An HTML file with validation results tables | A file array with the tables after adding auto-generated columns.
-This output is not generated if no additional columns are specified in the data model.
+This output is not generated if no additional columns are specified in the data model. md5_check_summary | A string describing the check results, e.g. "10 PASS; 1 UNVERIFIED" md5_check_details | A TSV file with two columns: file_path of the file in cloud storage and md5_check with the check result. data_report_summary | A string describing the check results data_report_details | A TSV file with two columns: file_path of the file in cloud storage validation_report with the path to a text file with validation details

 ## gsr_data_report

-This workflow is a data dictionary report specific to the PRIMED Genomic Summary Results (GSR) data model.
+This workflow validates a GSR data file against the "gsr_files_dd" table in the PRIMED Genomic Summary Results (GSR) data model.
 It includes checking conditional fields depending on values in the analysis table.

 The user must specify the following inputs: